NativeScript/nativescript-remote-builds/README.md

 }
 ```

-If your NativeScript app is already pushed to a GitHub repository [integrated with CircleCI](https://circleci.com/docs/2.0/project-build/#adding-projects), you could set the same repository to `{{cloudSyncGithubRepository}}`.
+* If your NativeScript app is already pushed to a GitHub repository [integrated with CircleCI](https://circleci.com/docs/2.0/project-build/#adding-projects), you could reuse the same repository as `{{cloudSyncGithubRepository}}`.
 The plugin will create temporary branches named `circle-ci{{uniqueid}}` for each cloud operation and will not affect you current branches.
-If you don't have an already configured GitHub repository for your NativeScript app, you could pass a newly created repository [integrated with CircleCI](https://circleci.com/docs/2.0/project-build/#adding-projects).
+* If you don't have an already configured GitHub repository for your NativeScript app, you could pass a newly created repository [integrated with CircleCI](https://circleci.com/docs/2.0/project-build/#adding-projects).

 > WARNING: The `{{cloudSyncGithubRepository}}` repository will be used to sync your local code changes with the cloud.
 If the repository is public, make sure that you don't have any sensitive data (e.g. secrets) which are not git ignored in your local app.